Zair Zabar Paish

-Zair, Zabar, Pesh is a 1974 Pakistani television series written by Haseena Moin, directed by Ishrat Ansari and produced by Shireen Khan and Zaheer Khan.
+Zair Zabar Paish is a 1974 Pakistani television series written by Haseena Moin, directed by Ishrat Ansari, and produced by Shireen Khan and Zaheer Khan.
+It aired on PTV and consists of 13 episodes.

 Synopsis

-The story is about Sabeen (Roohi) and Khadim (Shakeel); both of them are from rich families but have their own dreams to pursue.
-Khadim is pressured by his mother to marry someone, and Sabeen lives with her foster mother, who wants to see her happy.
+The series follows Sabeen (Roohi Bano) and Khuram (Shakeel), two young people from wealthy families who each have their own aspirations.
+Khuram faces pressure from his mother to marry, while Sabeen lives with her foster mother, who is devoted to her happiness.